 Our exciting Cultural Quarter

-The historic Royal Theatre, which dates back to 1884, and as one of the leading repertory companies in England, it attracted big names from stage and screen including Hollywood legend Errol Flynn.
+The historic Royal Theatre dates back to 1884, and as one of the leading repertory companies in England, it attracted big names from stage and screen including Hollywood legend Errol Flynn.

-Northampton’s Museum and Art Gallery in the heart of the Cultural Quarter, is currently closed for expansion and is due to re-open in the autumn of 2018 to include new galleries, an activity space and a café.
+Northampton’s Museum and Art Gallery in the heart of the Cultural Quarter, is currently closed for an exciting expansion programme, and is due to re-open in the autumn of 2019, to include new galleries, activity space and café.

 Visitors can still enjoy Abington Park Museum, a Grade I listed, 15th century manor house, set in the beautiful grounds of Abington Park.
 Collections include military and the Northamptonshire Regiment, social history, natural science, Egyptology and costume.
 The Museum of Leathercraft maintains a permanent gallery on the ground floor.